 So long as these elements remained in balance you could expect to be in good health, but if you fell ill it was due to an imbalance of your humours.
 The main humoral treatments caused expulsion of ‘morbid matter’ from the body, including blisters (ouch!) emetics (which caused vomiting – lovely!), poultices, and of course the predominant method of purging; blood-letting.
 (Enter stage left: leeches).

 In April 1804, he ordered that Abigail Myers should “take an emetic this afternoon and in the morning a little senna tea.”
 (Senna tea was used to “open the bowels”).
-Many of Dr Hollands’ treatment included the prescription of emetics and powders in an attempt to release the evil humours from the children’s bodies.
+Many of Peter Hollands’ treatment included the prescription of emetics and powders in an attempt to release the evil humours from the children’s bodies.

 In December 1827, poor William Metcalf had to suffer the treatment of “a blister to the side; and go on with the salts.
 Let him take ten drops of antimonial wine“, antimonial wine being an emetic.
 It seems that this treatment did not work, for William appears in several entries over the next week and it seems he was suffering from a cough;